gsauthof/cgmemtime/README.md

   monitor mode that displays stats for all exiting processes.
 But the taskstats API is kind of cumbersome to use and on current kernels only accessible as root.

+#### Snapshot measurements

+- [smem][smem] - Tool written in Python that analyses proc files like `/proc/$$/smaps` and generates a memory usage report of one ore multiple processes for one point in time.
+It is designed to provide a system-wide view, but one can also filter processes (or even loaded libraries) by various criteria.
+Smem distributes shared memory between all dependent processes (the result is called proportional set size - PSS - of a process).
+It does not take swapped-out memory into account.

+### Polling based tools

-- [memtime][memtime] - Uses polling of `/proc` to measure high-water RSS/VMEM usage of a child.
+- [memtime][memtime] - Uses polling of `/proc/$PID/stat` to
+  measure high-water RSS/VMEM usage of a child.
+It supports Linux and Solaris styles of `/proc`.
 Polling is in general a sub-optimal solution (e.g. short-running processes are not accurately measured, it wastes resources etc.). memtime is not maintained and has 64 Bit issues (last release 2002).
+- [tmem][tmem] - Polls `/proc/$PID/status`, thus has access to
+  more detailed memory measures, e.g.  VmPeak, VmSize, VmLck, VmPin, VmHWM, VmRSS, VmData, VmStk, VmExe, VmLib, VMPTE and VMSwap.
+- [memusg][memusg] - Python script that polls the VmSize values of a group of processes via the command `ps` and displays its high-water mark.
+That means that it forks/execs `ps` and parses its output 10 times a second.
+For a given command line it creates a new session (via setsid()) and executes it in that session.
+  Thus, children of the watched process are likely part of that session, too.
+Memusg then sums the VMSize value of each process of that session up and returns the maximum when the session leader exits.
+Note, that this method is not reliable, because child processes may be still alive after the session leader has exited and they may also create new session during there runtime, thus escaping the measuring via memusg.

 [mib]: http://en.wikipedia.org/wiki/Mebibyte